Vladimir Stolyarenko: Career

+For two months starting 8 May 1998, Vladimir Stolyarenko headed the provisional administration of "Tokobank" (Токобанк) introduced by the Bank of Russia.

 After working in the bank, Stolyarenko focused on the implementation of investment projects and research activities.
-Stolyarenko holds PhD in Economics and Doctorate in Law.
-He also completed a post-graduate program at Harvard Law School, Executive MBA Program at Columbia University Graduate School of Business and London Business School as well as Advance Management Program at Harvard Business School.
+Stolyarenko holds Ph.D. in Economics and Doctorate in Law.
+He also completed a post-graduate program at Harvard Law School, an Executive MBA Program at Columbia University Graduate School of Business and London Business School as well as an Advance Management Program at Harvard Business School.